Massachusetts police standoff with heavily armed men ends in 11 arrests

 The group's self-professed leader wanted it known that their ideology is not anti-government, Mason said.

-"I think the investigation that follows from this interaction will provide us more insight into what their motivation, what their ideology is ...
-Their actions have had a significant impact on the motoring public, particularly because it's a holiday weekend," Mason said.
+"I'm not going to talk about what their forum is, and what their ideology is -- I think they've been pretty vocal on social media about who they are and what they espouse.
+I'm not going to propagate that -- they can define that for themselves," Mason said.

 Residents of Wakefield and Reading were urged to shelter in place during the standoff.
-The shelter in place has since been lifted.
+The shelter in place has since been lifted, and the roadway is back open.

-"We will now conduct sweeps of their 2 vehicles and woods," Massachusetts State Police tweeted.
+Authorities swept the two vehicles and the woods to search for more weapons.

 Kristen Setera, FBI Boston spokeswoman, said the FBI is "fully engaged with our state and local partners."